TechRaj/DarrelBot/README.md

    - **Example**: `@username GET UR ASS IN THE SERVER U ANTI SOCIAL PIECE OF SHIT`

 ### 5. Random Responses
    - DarrelBot has preset replies when members interact with it.
-Replies like "Nice", "Cool", or more sarcastic ones like "Suck on Deeznuts" will keep everyone on their toes.

 ### 6. Q&A Trivia - `$question` and `$answer`
    - Provides random trivia questions to test your knowledge.